robotallie/jekyll-now/_posts/2017-12-06 Using Random Forests in Spark with Grid Search and Pipelines.md

+---
+layout: post
+title:  Using Random Forests in Spark with Grid Search and Pipelines
+published: true
+---

 ## Overview
 For this practice project, we are going to predict the acceleration of cars using data provided by Gareth James and Co at USC, found in the dataset `Auto.csv`, which can be downloaded at <a href="http://www-bcf.usc.edu/~gareth/ISL/data.html" target="_blank" rel="noopener">http://www-bcf.usc.edu/~gareth/ISL/data.html</a>.